 Due to the tropical climate of Barbados, mosquitos are inevitable.
 Mosquitos on the island seem to be most active at dusk and dawn, and especially around stagnant water.

-To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as natural mosquito repellent.
-For the more conventional traveller, it’s worth noting you can get mosquito candles, coils, sprays and skin repellents in most supermarkets, convenience stores and pharmacies on the island so you don’t necessarily need to pack these items.
-Whilst you’re here, you can also try sleeping under a mosquito net and/or spray your room with repellent at least 30 minutes before you intend to re-enter.
+To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as a natural mosquito repellent.
+For the more conventional traveler, it’s worth noting you can get mosquito candles, coils, sprays and skin repellents in most supermarkets, convenience stores and pharmacies on the island so you don’t necessarily need to pack these items.
+While you are here, you can also try sleeping under a mosquito net and/or spray your room with repellent at least 30 minutes before you intend to re-enter.
 Another alternative is the neem tree – it’s said that if you plant neem around your house, it will naturally repel mosquitos.

-TIP: Wearing longer sleeves and pants during the most active mosquito times will also help to limit the amount of bites you may get.
+TIP: Wearing longer sleeves and pants during the most active mosquito times will also help to limit the number of bites you may get.

-There are big savings to be made by buying duty free items on your holiday.
-There’s great duty free shopping in Bridgetown, and in most of the tourist areas on the island.
-Why not take a trip to Diamonds International, The Royal Shop or Little Switzerland, where you can buy various luxury items, all at duty free prices?!
-If you know you’re tempted to shop, make sure you make allowances in your budget for these potential duty free holiday purchases.
+There are big savings to be made by buying duty-free items on your holiday.
+There’s great duty-free shopping in Bridgetown, and in most of the tourist areas on the island.
+Why not take a trip to The Royal Shop or Colombian Emeralds International where you can buy various luxury items, all at duty-free prices?!
+If you know you’re tempted to shop, make sure you make allowances in your budget for these potential duty-free holiday purchases.